cultureandempire/cultureandempire.github.io/cande.md

 It is simple to see the difference between a monopoly and a cartel in any given market.
 First, you look at prices.
 Second, you look for competitors.
 If the prices are higher than they should be, and there are competitors, you see a cartel.
 If the prices are higher than they should be, and there are no competitors, you see a monopoly.

 Let's look at the cost of sending money using Western Union.
 [Ask.com tells us](http://www.ask.com/question/how-much-is-the-western-union-fee), "The cost of sending money from New York to London in UK cost 13.32 pounds for every 100 pounds."
 When you send money to a developing country, the cost is higher.
 You also pay in expensive "0% commission!" currency conversions, so the real cost can be as much as 20%.
 This is extraordinary, given that no money is actually being sent anywhere.
 It's just electronic messages.
-The biggest cost is probably the paper form one has to fill in, and the front office that types it in, and takes a copy of your ID "for security purposes".
+The biggest cost is probably the paper form one has to fill in, and the front office that types it in, and takes a copy of your ID "for security purposes."

 Now let's look at competitors.
 The largest competitor to Western Union is MoneyGram International, one tenth the size.
 There is a mathematical "power law" called [Zipf's Law](http://en.wikipedia.org/wiki/Zipf's_law) that models the distribution in natural systems such as free markets, earthquakes, cities in a country, and words in a language.
 Yes, all these follow the same rules of distribution.
 Normally, you'd expect the largest firm to be twice the size of its next competitor, three times the size of the one after, and so on.